Cain1127/YSMChineseSort/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.＜br＞ pod 'YSMChineseSort','~>0.1.0'
+To run the example project, clone the repo, and run `pod install` from the Example directory first.

+pod 'YSMChineseSort','~>0.1.0'

 ## Requirements